lbeder/scrypt-kdf/README.md

 Usage: scrypt-kdf derive [OPTIONS]

 Options:
   -i, --iterations <ITERATIONS>    Number of iterations (must be greater than 0 and less than or equal to 4294967295) [default: 100]
   -n <LOG_N>                       CPU/memory cost parameter (must be less than 64) [default: 20]
   -r <R>                           Block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and less than or equal to 4294967295) [default: 8]
   -p <P>                           Parallelization parameter (must be greater than 0 and less than 4294967295) [default: 1] -l, --length <LENGTH>            Length of the derived result (must be greater than 9 and less than or equal to 64) [default: 16]
+      --offset <OFFSET>            Start the derivation from this index.
+In order to use it, you also have to specify the intermediary offset data in hex format [default: 0]
-  -h, --help                     Print help
+      --offset-data <OFFSET_DATA>  Start the derivation with this intermediary data in hex format -h, --help                       Print help
 ```

 ### Printing Test Vectors